cryptopp-modern/cryptopp-modern.com/content/docs/guides/password-hashing.md

 Argon2id: ~10 hashes/second (with proper parameters)
 ```

+*(Numbers are order-of-magnitude examples; real values depend on hardware, drivers, and implementation.)*

 An attacker with a stolen database can try billions of password guesses per second with fast hashes, but only a handful with Argon2.

 ### The Attack Scenario